secretstartups/handbook/people-group/promotions-transfers/index.html.md

     - Communication: In conjunction with [annual compensation review raises](/handbook/total-rewards/compensation/compensation-review-cycle/#february).
 After communicating 1:1 with individuals, updates can be posted publicly in #team-member-updates.

-_Please note that the Calibration timeline for Senior Director+ promotions will differ slightly from the timelines indicated above, as Senior Director+ promotions are calibrated bi-annually at the [E-group offsite](https://about.gitlab.com/company/offsite/#schedule)._
+_Please note that the Calibration timeline for Senior Director+ promotions will differ slightly from the timelines indicated above, as Senior Director+ promotions are calibrated twice per year at the [E-group offsite](https://about.gitlab.com/company/offsite/#schedule)._